National Democratic Party of Germany (2023): History

 After the renaming of the National Democratic Party of Germany (NPD) to The Homeland in June 2023, Lennart Schwarzbach, at the time leader of the NPD's Hamburg state branch, posted on Facebook that the Hamburg NPD would leave The Homeland.
 It was followed by other state- and regional branches that officially founded the new NPD under Schwarzbach's leadership at a federal congress in Lower Saxony on 26 November 2023.
 The party views itself as the legitimate successor to the old NPD.
 The party was registered with the Federal Returning Officer on 24 March 2024.

-After The Right had dissolved in 18 March 2025, many of its members, including its former leader Christian Worch, joined the NPD.
+After The Right dissolved on 18 March 2025, many of its members, including its former leader Christian Worch, joined the NPD.

 Organisation

-The leader of the NPD is Lennart Schwarzbach, other members of the party committee include Tim Belz, Otfried Best, and Uwe Meenen.
+The leader of the NPD is Lennart Schwarzbach, other members of the party committee include Ingo Stawitz, Wolfgang Schimmel, Tim Belz, Holger Niemann, and Jochen Molitor.
 It has four registered state branches: Baden-Württemberg, Hamburg, Lower Saxony, and Saarland; in addition to several local branches.
 The state branch in Hamburg has around 90 members.

-The party's youth wing, founded in 2025, is called the National Youth (Nationale Jugend, NJ).
+The party's youth wing, founded in 2025, is called the National Youth (Nationale Jugend, NJ) and is led by Jochen Molitor.

+As of July 2025, the party claims to have more than 600 members.